+To be clear, this is mainly for Europeans and British people who sojourned in China.
 From their site, “On this site you can find a growing body of information about men and women of many different nationalities, professions and ages, who lived and worked in China between the 1850s and 1940s.”
 A truly astonishing collection of links and information.
 Very well done.

 A for profit site run by Chinese genealogists.
 Check out their Resources link for database lookups on surnames, villages, and clans.

 Bare bones and hasn’t been updated in many years, but if you have some idea of where your ancestors came from, you may be able to find some village information here.
 If you’d like a how to video, the House of Chinn did one here.

 Here is what you will find in this section: